-7.2.1 Results of JAVA Implementation
+7.2.1 Results of JAVA implementation

-We compare the signing phase of our scheme and the BBS scheme [3], which is also used in the GSIS scheme [13] & Zhang et al. scheme [27] & Ferrara et al. scheme [6] and the scheme of Wei et al. [24] (see Figures 5 and 6).
+We compare the signing phase of our scheme and the BBS scheme [3], which is also used in the GSIS scheme [13] & Zhang et al. scheme[27] & Ferrara et al. scheme [6] and the scheme of Wei et al. [24] (see Figs. 5 and 6).
 The normal mode of our signing phase takes approximately 55 ms per 1 signing.
 This is more efficient than the compared schemes based on the BBS scheme [3] taking approx. 165 ms per 1 signing, because our solution reduced 3 pairing operations to 0 pairings for n messages in the signing phase.
-The initial mode of our signing phase takes approx. 165 ms due to the same number of operation as BBS scheme.
-This slowed mode is used in the long distance VANET applications where the privacy must be kept and the time of data processing is not critical.
+The initial

-Fig. 5: The performance of Signature phase on the machine.
+Fig. 5 The performance of Signature phase on the machine